E-invoicing: B2B mandatory since 01.01.2025

 What it's about

-An 'e-invoice' under the law is an invoice in a structured electronic format that allows machine processing.
+An 'e-invoice' under German law is an invoice in a structured electronic format that allows machine processing.
 PDF files are not e-invoices — even when sent electronically.
 Two formats apply in Germany: XRechnung (pure XML standard, mandatory in B2G) and ZUGFeRD from profile EN 16931 (PDF with embedded XML, more common in practice).
 Both must satisfy the EN 16931 mandatory fields and pass the KoSIT validator.
-Without a correct e-invoice, no input VAT deduction — that gets expensive.

 What is mandatory